 Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that identify children are at risk of harm, or abuse, bullying or sexual harm or harassment or that harm, or abuse, bullying or sexual harm or harassment has occurred.

 Ensure appropriate systems are in place to manage and address online safety, access to mobile phone networks, especially for those children who are potentially at greater risk of harm, abuse, and exploitation and refer concerns where required linked to the PREVENT duty.

-Provide further detail here: of the arrangements in place for the Senior DSL and DSL team to meet on a regular basis so each is fully informed and able to respond to the needs of children subject to safeguarding concerns.
+The DSL and DDSLs meet weekly to hold a Safeguarding meeting where they are able to shared concerns and support families.

 Work with others

-Liaise with the headteacher(where the DSL role is not carried out by the headteacher) to inform him/her of any issues and ongoing investigations.
+Liaise with the head teacher(where the DSL role is not carried out by the headteacher) to inform him/her of any issues and ongoing investigations.

-As required, liaise with the ‘case manager’ (as per Part Four of KCSiE 20243) and the LADO where there are child protection concerns/allegations that relate to a member of staff.
+As required, liaise with the ‘case manager’ (as per Part Four of KCSiE 2025) and the LADO where there are child protection concerns/allegations that relate to a member of staff.